PLarboulette/kafka-protobuf-events/README.md

 - Run the producer.
 You can change the name of the animal to see the difference between the records in the topic.

 ## Some command lines
-- To see the available subjects in the Schema Registry, you can use : `http://localhost:8081/subjects`
+- To see the available subjects in the Schema Registry, you can use : `curl http://localhost:8081/subjects`
-- To see the details about the schema, you can use `http://localhost:8081/subjects/{{yourSchemaReturnedByThePreviousCall}}/versions/1` (change the version if you have made an evolution)
+- To see the details about the schema, you can use `curl http://localhost:8081/subjects/{{yourSchemaReturnedByThePreviousCall}}/versions/1` (change the version if you have made an evolution)